net-lisias-ksp/Principia/Principia-configuration-files.md

       - `cos`: a required `floating_point_number`.

         The coefficient of the cosine spherical harmonic of the given degree and order.
-For degree *i* and order *j* this is traditionally known as C*ij*.
+For degree *n* and order *m* this is traditionally known as C*nm*.

       - `sin`: a required `floating_point_number`.

         The coefficient of the sine spherical harmonic of the given degree and order.
-For degree *i* and order *j* this is traditionally known as S*ij*.
+For degree *n* and order *m* this is traditionally known as S*nm*.

 A *sufficient* `body` configuration node is a *nominal* `body` configuration node where:
 - `gravitational_parameter`, `reference_instant`, `mean_radius`, `axis_right_ascension`, `axis_declination`, `reference_angle`, and `angular_frequency` are present;